 - Within Online Access, navigate to the Settings page available in the "More" dropdown menu at the top right of the page you are viewing.

 - In the “Closed Accounts” section of the Settings page, select the “Change” button.
 On the next screen, use the toggle buttons to indicate which closed accounts you would like displayed.

 - Click “Save” to apply your changes, and navigate back to the Tax Forms screen, available under the Documents tab.

 Note: You can only display closed accounts for which you were the owner or custodian, meaning the accounts registered under the same Social Security Number associated with your Online Access user ID.
 If there is a closed account in your household registered under a different Social Security Number, the owner or custodian of that account must sign in with his or her user ID to access the tax forms.

-Securely share your Edward Jones tax forms: Use the Send to Tax Preparer button to share your tax forms securely with your tax professional.
+Securely share your Edward Jones tax forms: Use the Share with Third Party button to share your tax forms securely with a third party, such as your tax professional.